zerodaycode/canyon-book/src/getting_started/initial_setup.md

     ...
 ```

-This error it's telling us that `Canyon` needs the `secrets.toml` file in order to be built properly.
+This error it's telling us that `Canyon-SQL` needs the `canyon.toml` file in order to be built properly.
-We are ready to know how `Canyon` handles the connection with the database at the user credentials
+We are ready to know how `Canyon-SQL` handles the connection with the databases.
-level.

-So, stuck with us, and We'll solve the error in the next chapter.
+Yay!
+Let's go ahead and solve the error in the next chapter.